White House to mark infrastructure week 18 months after signing of bipartisan law

 The infrastructure law has been a cornerstone of Biden’s economic agenda, which is focused on investing in the country and in the middle class in particular.
 But polls have shown voters largely disapprove of his handling of the economy as he seeks a second term.

-Landrieu noted that groups like the Chamber of Commerce, the Business Roundtable, the American Society of Engineers and Infrastructure Report Card are the ones that organize the official infrastructure week.
+Landrieu noted groups like the Chamber of Commerce, the Business Roundtable, the American Society of Engineers, and Infrastructure Report Card are the ones that organize the official infrastructure week.

 “He’s entitled to remind people that his predecessor, and the guy before that, and the guy before that, and the guy before that, you know, basically said they were going to do it,” Landrieu said.
 “We actually got it done.
 So I think that he deserves a lot of latitude of reminding people how far we’ve come.”